-The advisory committee is comprised of inside and outside members, with outside committee members being all of the outside officers (the three outside Directors and the three outside Audit & Supervisory Board Members, all of whom satisfy the standards for determining independence specified by the Company).
-The inside committee members are the Company President and if necessary, persons appointed by the President (the President may appoint up to two other Representative Directors).
+The advisory committee is comprised of inside and outside members, with outside committee members being all of the Outside Directors (all three members satisfy the standards for determining independence specified by the Company).
+The inside committee members are the Company President and if necessary, persons appointed by the President (the President may appoint up to one member who is a Representative Director).
 The committee members elect the committee chairperson from amongst themselves.
 Voluntary advisory committee meetings deliberate on such matters as the appropriateness of the calculation method for the portion linked to business results, payment coefficient, and remuneration levels in accordance with rules specified by a resolution by the Board of Directors.

 Remuneration for each Audit & Supervisory Board Member shall be determined through discussions among Audit & Supervisory Board Members within the amount of remuneration (up to ¥14 million per month; five persons) approved at the Annual Meeting of Shareholders of June 29, 1994, taking into consideration the position, etc. of each Audit &Supervisory Board Member.
 The amount of the remuneration for Audit & Supervisory Board Members (including Outside Audit & Supervisory Board Members) consists of a fixed portion only because they are in a position independent of the execution of the Company's businesses.

 The system of paying retirement benefits to Directors and Audit & Supervisory Board Members has been abolished.

-(5) Policies on selecting candidates for Directors and on selecting and dismissing Representative Directors and other Executive Officers

-To attain sustainable growth and improve medium and long-term corporate value, candidates for Directors and Audit & Supervisory Board Members are in principle selected from a diverse group of people without regard to sex or nationality, taking their knowledge, experiences, abilities, and personalities etc. into account.
-Based on this, when selecting, the Company takes into consideration expertise in managing the Group's energy business and other businesses for internal Director candidates and the individual's independent-mindedness for making objective judgments, and whether they have wide-ranging knowledge, wealth of experience, and expertise in their specialized fields for external Director candidates.
+(5) Policies on selecting candidates for Directors and on selecting and dismissing Representative Directors and other Executive Directors regard to sex or nationality, taking their knowledge, experiences, abilities, and personalities etc. into account.
+Based on this, when selecting, the Company takes into consideration expertise in managing the Group's energy business and other businesses for internal Director candidates and the individual's independent-mindedness for making objective judgments, and whether they have wide-ranging knowledge, wealth of experience, and expertise in their specialized fields for Outside Director candidates.
 Further, the Company has heretofore ensured agile adaptation to changes in the management environment and clarification of management responsibilities by setting the term of appointment for Directors at one year.
-In selecting candidates for Directors and Audit & Supervisory Board Members and selecting and dismissing Representative Director and other Executive Officers, pursuant to the above policy, the Company makes a decision based on the deliberation of a voluntary advisory committee in which external Officers comprise a majority from the standpoint of securing objectivity and transparency of the decision-making process (the composition of the voluntary advisory committee is the same as the remuneration advisory committee.)
+In selecting candidates for Directors and Audit & Supervisory Board Members and selecting and dismissing Representative Director and other Executive Directors, pursuant to the above policy, the Company makes a decision based on the deliberation of a voluntary advisory committee in which Outside Directors comprise a majority from the standpoint of securing objectivity and transparency of the decision-making process (the composition of the voluntary advisory committee is the same as the remuneration advisory committee.)